uiucsn/astro_ghost/README.md

 #range_z is the value of z
 #posterior is an estimate PDF of the probability of z
 #point estimate uses the mean to find a single value estimate
-#error is uses sampling from the posterior to estimate a STD
+#error is an array that uses sampling from the posterior to estimate a STD

 from astro_ghost.photoz_helper import serial_objID_search,
 from astro_ghost.photoz_helper import get_common_constraints_columns